Morocco Travel Guide

 On a side note, Western Sahara is a sparsely populated area of land south of Morocco.
 It is roughly 40% the size and both Morocco and the Sahrawi Arab Democratic Republic both claim the territory, but in reality Morocco has governed over 2/3 of the territory since 1963 as if it was part of the country properly.

 During the summer of 2017 Melek and I traveled throughout Morocco for two weeks, including an overnight stop in Laayoune, Western Sahara.
 We started in Casablanca then visit El Jadida, Marrakesh, Essaouira, Ait Benhaddou, Fez, Meknes, Volubilis, Rabat, Tetouan, and Chefchaouen.

 Morocco is a fascinating country, offering a good insight into traveling in African and Muslim countries.
 Many things Westerns are used to are present, but also you will find new ways of doing and looking at things.

 One thing that does get tiresome is the constant feeling the locals are just trying to get money out of you.
 To combat this, make sure you make cabs use the meter or find out a fair price and make them agree to it.
 If you load Google Maps on

 your phone and use the GPS it will help you not to have to ask for directions from locals who will insist on money.
 While shopping, simply say no thank you and continue walking.

 As far as Western Sahara goes, there is no reason to visit.
 There are no real tourism facilities and, more to the point, precious little to see of do anyways.

-Soon you can get even more helpful hints by watching the travel videos I am making for Morocco.
-Also, you can read what all I did there in my blog posts located below the video.
+Soon you can get even more helpful hints by watching the two travel videos I am making for Morocco OR you can support my Patreon page and get a one month sneak peek of each when they are made.
+Also, you can read what all I did during my 3 weeks in Morocco in my blog posts below.